 Trying to fit your private life in around work can be tough, but we’re here to make things easier.
 At Treated.com our professional service can help you get the contraceptive you need delivered direct to your door.

-Patches are a relatively new development in hormonal contraception.
+Transdermal patches are a relatively new development in hormonal contraception.
 They were first developed and released in the 2000s, and provide an alternative method of birth control for those who prefer not to swallow tablets, or may find it difficult or inconvenient taking a pill each day at the same time.
 They are applied and replaced every seven days for the first three weeks of the menstrual cycle.

-Evra works in exactly the same way as combined oral contraceptives, but the dose in one patch is released into the body gradually over its application period.
+Evra works in exactly the same way as combined oral contraceptives, but the dose in one transdermal patch is released into the body gradually over its application period.
 This provides the same level of protection as a combined pill.

 The process by which the female body prepares itself to become pregnant occurs every month.
-The name given to the phase where the ovaries produce an egg ready to be inseminated is ovulation, and the natural hormone progesterone plays a huge role in this.
+The name given to the phase where the ovaries produce an egg ready for fertilisation is ovulation, and the natural hormone progesterone plays a huge role in this.
 When levels of progesterone fall, the ovary releases the egg into the fallopian tube.
 When sperm reaches the egg and penetrates it, the egg then continues its journey to the uterus where it implants on the uterine wall (endometrium) and develops into an embryo.

 The man-made hormones in Evra are called norelgestromin and ethinylestradiol.
 The first, norelgestromin is an artificial version of progesterone, and when applied in contraception, works by convincing the body that ovulation has already occurred.
 This stops the production of an egg from the ovary.
 This hormone, and ethinylestradiol, which mimics the action of oestrogen, provide further contraceptive measures in preventing the endometrium from building up to a point where it can accept egg implantation; and thickening vaginal fluid so that sperm cannot travel to an egg as easily.